schilama/Fake-News/README.md

 Follow the instructions in https://github.com/schilama/Fake-News-Data-Processing to pre-process the data.
 Store it in the `data` folder.

-Download embeddings (we used GloVe) and store them in the embeddings folder.
+Download embeddings (used GloVe) and store them in the embeddings folder.

 To train: <br/>
 `bin/train.sh config/fakenews_majority_vote.conf --save_dir=model` <br/>